 - Official University Transcripts

 - University endorsement letter (submitted by NISF director)

 Internal Review for Endorsement An internal review committee will review applications and interview applicants after applicant submission.

-Final Submission Final applications are due by TBA.
-The student will make the final submission.
+Final Submission Final applications are due by the national deadline announce by the Rhodes Trust Office of the American Secretary.
+The student will make the final submission online.

 AddressPrestigious External Student Awards, Box 41017, Lubbock, TX 79409-1017